-The company grants performance share awards to executive officers and other employees under which they are entitled to receive shares of the company's common stock contingent on the achievement of performance goals of the company, which are generally measured over a three-year period.
+The company grants performance share awards under the company's incentive plan to executive officers and other employees under which they are entitled to receive shares of the company's common stock contingent on the achievement of performance goals of the company, which are generally measured over a three-year period.
 The number of shares of common stock a participant receives will be increased (up to 200 percent of target levels) or reduced (down to zero) based on the level of achievement of performance goals and will vest at the end of a three-year period.
-Performance share awards are granted on an annual basis in the first quarter of the company's fiscal year.
+Performance share awards are generally granted on an annual basis in the first quarter of the company's fiscal year.
 Compensation expense is recognized for these awards on a straight-line basis over the vesting period based on the per share fair value as of the date of grant and the probability of achieving each performance goal.
-The per share fair value of performance share awards granted during the first quarter of each of fiscal 2013 and 2012 was \$42.06 and \$28.24, respectively.
-No performance share awards were granted during the second quarter of fiscal 2013 or 2012.
+The per share fair value of performance share awards granted during the first nine months of fiscal 2013 and 2012 was \$42.06 and \$28.24, respectively.